EJRider/server-express/README.md

     --- app.get(location, function);
         --- app.get is like an event handler
         --- in the function in app.get(), you need a req and a rep
+    --- killall -9 node
+        --- this kills all running node programs

+## Other useful words

+    --- API Request/API Servers
+        --- API stands for "Application Programming Interface"
+        ---
+    --- http://
+        ---
+    --- Endpoints
+        ---
+    --- AJAX
+        --- Asynchronus javascript and xml
+        --- Can make network requests
+        --- takes an argument which is an object

+## HTTP Words

+    --- URL
+    --- Method